mousymous/Shogun-duel/README.md

 ### Things to do:<br>

-  - Add parallax effect in the background
+  - Add parallax effect in the background (Restructure the Background Class mechanics)
   - Add Hitbox mechanics
   - Add Health mechanics
   - Don't worry adding a bot opponent for now, just focus on the list above